engin100/980/labs/lab-4.md

 ### Arduino Power Requirements

-The Arduino Nanos that we use in this class operate at 5V logic.
+The Arduino Nano Every that we use in this class operates at 5V logic.
 This means the pins coming off of it, like the digital pins, are all at 5Vs.
 The Arduino, however, has circuitry inside it that lets it take a range of voltages as input.
 This is called the Vin pin, and takes a voltage between 7-12V.
 The Arduino then internally converts that down to a safer 5V level for its own operations.
-For this lab, we will be powering our Arduino Nano with a 9V battery.
+For this lab, we will be powering our Arduino Nano Every with a 9V battery.

 ### Data Logging